 That’s what happened on the Feast of the Epiphany, 1416.
 St. Vincent did not “become a Sedevacantist” and “declare the Chair Vacant” based on his own “private judgment”.
 All he did was read the edict that had been promulgated by the three Kings, announcing to those present that they were no longer obliged to obey Benedict as Pope.
 That’s it!

-Yet the Sedevacantists entirely twist the story in an attempt to support their illicit acts by omitting everything that transpired prior the date, and then pretending that the Saint took matters into his own hands by 1) judging that Benedict has lost his office and then 2) publicly declaring that the Papal See was vacant.
+Yet the Sedevacantist apologists have entirely twisted the story by omitting everything that transpired prior the date, and then pretending that the Saint took matters into his own hands by declaring that the Papal See was vacant.
 Nothing could be further from the truth.

 St. Vincent Never Declared the Chair Vacant

-In fact, St. Vincent never judged (or declared) that Benedict XIII had lost his office at all; only that it was licit to withdraw obedience from him.
-As the Original Catholic Encyclopedia (1913) relates, on the very day the Saint read the King’s edict, he “declared anew” to the crowd that Benedict was the true Pope:
+In fact, St. Vincent never judged (or declared) that Benedict XIII had lost his office at all; he only judged that it was licit to withdraw obedience from him due to the agreement that the Kings had reached with the representatives of the Council, As the Original Catholic Encyclopedia (1913) relates, on the very day the Saint read the King’s edict, he “declared anew” to the crowd that Benedict was the legitimate Pope: